tomlqc/about-quantum/source/about/story.rst

 Sphinx
 ======

-To write this *blog*, I searched for a platform that allow to easily:
+To write this *blog*, I searched for a platform that allows to easily:

 * write mathematical equations, preferably in *LaTeX* syntax ;
 * manage a bibliography ;